jenkinsci/java-client-api/README.md

 mvn -Prun-its clean verify
 ```

-There is also a separate project which contains [integration tests][integration-tests]
+There is also a sub project which contains [integration tests][integration-tests]
 which are running with a special version of Jenkins
 within a Docker container to check several aspects of the API which can't be
 covered by the usual integration tests.